decentraland/old-documentation/_posts/development-guide/2018-01-05-scriptable-scene.md

 The way that `ScriptableScene` works mimics the way in which a [React component](https://reactjs.org/docs/thinking-in-react.html) works.
 Like when defining a React component, the scene object has:

 - **State**: variables for data that is meant to change over time.
-- **Props**: porperties used to pass information on from parent to child.
+- **Props**: properties used to pass information on from parent to child.
 - **Lifecycle methods**: a series of default methods that are executed at different times relative to when the scene is mounted, updated and unmounted.

 ## Scene state